-Our professional standards require us to communicate in writing significant deficiencies in internal control to management on a timely basis.
+Our professional standards require us to communicate in writing significant deficiencies in internal control to management and those charged with governance on a timely basis.
 This includes deficiencies that may have been previously communicated, yet remain unresolved.

-During the 2010 audit, we identified opportunities to improve systems of internal control, streamline operations, and enhance financial reporting practices.
-We will provide an update on the progress made on these areas when we report back to you at the end of the audit.
+During the 2011 audit, we identified opportunities to improve systems of internal control, streamline operations, and enhance financial reporting practices.
+We will update this information as appropriate when we report back to you at the end of the 2012 audit.